bpeck/tumblr-display/README.md

 </ul>

 <h2>Binary Dependencies</h2>
 <p><a href="http://www.lcdf.org/gifsicle/">Gifsicle</a>, a really great command-line tool for manipulating GIF images, is used for parsing animated GIFs.
-If Gifsicle is not found in your PATH at runtime, then animated GIFs will not be displayed.</p>
+If <code>gifsicle</code> is not found in your PATH at runtime, then animated GIFs will not be displayed.</p>

 <h2>Tumblr API Setup - IMPORTANT</h2>
 <p>Sorry!
 You have to get an API key from tumblr to request other user's tumblr post data.
 Maybe I will write a scraper to get around this in the future, but for now, you'll have to:</p>